Load balancing (computing): Fault tolerance

 Especially in large-scale computing clusters, it is not tolerable to execute a parallel algorithm that cannot withstand the failure of one single component.
 Therefore, fault tolerant algorithms are being developed which can detect outages of processors and recover the computation.

 Approaches

 Static distribution with full knowledge of the tasks: prefix sum

-If the tasks are independent of each other, and if their respective execution time and the tasks can be subdivided, there is a simple and optimal algorithm.
+If the tasks are independent of each other, and if their respective execution time and the tasks can be subdivided, an optimal optimal algorithm is available under these assumptions.